Stan Kroenke: Arsenal

-Kroenke is the owner of Arsenal Holdings, which owns soccer clubs Arsenal of the Premier League and Arsenal Women of the WSL.
-Arsenal already had a technical link-up with Kroenke's Colorado Rapids when in April 2007 Granada Ventures, a subsidiary of ITV, sold its 9.9% stake in Arsenal Holdings to Kroenke's KSE UK.
-Kroenke went on to buy further shares in the club, taking his total stake up to 12.19%.
-The club's board initially expressed skepticism that a bid would be in its best interests, but gradually warmed to him as part of counteracting Alisher Usmanov's rival bid for the club.
+Kroenke owns Arsenal Holdings, which owns football clubs Arsenal of the English Premier League and Arsenal Women of the English WSL.
+Arsenal already had a connection to Kroenke's Colorado Rapids when, in 2007, Granada Ventures, a subsidiary of ITV, sold its 9.9% stake in Arsenal Holdings to Kroenke's KSE UK.
+Kroenke bought more shares in the club, taking his total stake up to 12.19%.
+The club's board initially expressed skepticism a bid would be in its best interests, but gradually warmed to him as part of counteracting Alisher Usmanov's rival bid.

-By June 2008, the board had prepared to let Kroenke take over, and on September 19, 2008, it was officially announced that Kroenke had joined the board of directors.
+By June 2008, the board had prepared to let Kroenke take over, and on September 19, 2008, it was officially announced Kroenke had joined the board of directors.
 Kroenke had a beneficial interest in, and controlled voting rights, over 18,594 shares, representing 29.9% of the issued shares.
-Nearing the maximum 29.99% threshold, beyond which an offer for all remaining shares would be forced to be made.
+At the 29.99% threshold, an offer for all remaining shares must be made.

-On April 10, 2011, it was reported that Kroenke was in advanced talks to complete the takeover.
-The following day, it was announced that he increased his shareholding to 62.89% by purchasing the stakes of Danny Fiszman and Lady Nina Bracewell-Smith, and agreed to make an offer for the rest of the club at £11,750 per share, valuing the club at £731M.
+On April 10, 2011, it was reported Kroenke was in advanced talks to complete the takeover.
+The next day, it was announced he had increased his stake to 62.89% by purchasing the stakes of Danny Fiszman and Lady Nina Bracewell-Smith, and agreed to make an offer for the rest of the club at £11,750 per share, valuing the club at £731M.

-In August 2018, Kroenke made an offer that was accepted of around £600M valuing the total shareholding at £1.8 billion, to Alisher Usmanov, to bring his ownership of shares beyond 90% and forcing the compulsory purchase of the remaining shares.
+In August 2018, Kroenke made an offer which was accepted of around £600M, valuing the total shareholding at £1.8 billion, to Alisher Usmanov, to bring his ownership of shares beyond 90% and forcing the purchase of the remaining shares.

-In April 2021, Arsenal were announced as a founding member of the European Super League, which would have effectively ended the pyramid system of European soccer and placed Arsenal in a closed league without prospects for meritocratic relegation and promotion.
+In April 2021, Arsenal was announced as a founding member of the European Super League, which would have effectively ended the pyramid system of European soccer and placed Arsenal in a closed league without prospects for meritocratic relegation and promotion.
 Arsenal and the five other English clubs involved backed out within two days after a strong backlash.
 After the aborted attempt to end the European soccer system, Arsenal fans protested and called for the Kroenke family to sell the club.
-The Kroenke family released a statement saying they would not sell the club.
+The Kroenke family released a statement saying they would not do so.

+In 2026, Arsenal were the champion of the English Premier League, their first title in 22 years.

 Los Angeles Gladiators

-In late 2017, Kroenke Sports and Entertainment developed a new esports team franchise named the Los Angeles Gladiators in the newly founded Overwatch League; their inaugural season began on December 6.
+In 2017, Kroenke Sports and Entertainment developed a new e-sports team franchise, the Los Angeles Gladiators, in the newly founded Overwatch League; their inaugural season began on December 6.
+The team folded in October of 2023 after the Overwatch League dissolved.

 Los Angeles Guerrillas

-In 2019, Kroenke Sports and Entertainment developed its second e-sports team.
-KSE founded the Los Angeles Guerrillas of the Call of Duty League.
-They, along with the Los Angeles Gladiators of the Overwatch League, are based out of Hollywood Park next door to where Kroenke's Rams play.
+In 2019, Kroenke Sports and Entertainment developed its second e-sports team, the Los Angeles Guerrillas of the Call of Duty League.
+They, along with the Los Angeles Gladiators of the Overwatch League, are based in Hollywood Park, next door to where the Rams play.
+The team was sold to Gentle Mates out of France in December of 2024.